camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 # Evaluate Decision Tables

-In orer to evaluate (or "execute") a decision table, either pass an already transformed {{< javadocref page="?org/camunda/bpm/dmn/engine/DmnDecision.html" text="DmnDecision" >}}.
-Or use a DMN model instance or Input Stream in combination with a decision key.
+To evaluate (or "execute") a decision table, either pass an already transformed {{< javadocref page="?org/camunda/bpm/dmn/engine/DmnDecision.html" text="DmnDecision" >}} or use a DMN model instance or Input Stream in combination with a decision key.

 As input to the evaluation, a set of input variables must be provided.